WillBoxGaming/The-Room/README.md

  - Game-start related: Started, not yet finished
  - Game: Not yet started
  - Credits: Started, finished for the moment
- - Languages: English for the moment, will put variables instead of text
+ - Languages: English and french for the moment, not yet finished